pe-st/md/git.md

   Git doesn't care what you name your remotes, but it's typical to name your main one `origin`.

+### track/pull all branches

+    git branch -r | grep -v '\->' | while read remote; do git branch --track "${remote#origin/}" "$remote"; done git fetch --all
+    git pull --all

 ## tags

 Two flavours: annotated and lightweight

+    Basically, lightweight tags are just pointers to specific commits.
+No further information is saved; on the other hand, annotated tags are regular objects, which have an author and a date and can be referred because they have their own SHA key.

+    If knowing who tagged what and when is relevant for you, then use annotated tags.
+If you just want to tag a specific point in your development, no matter who and when did that, then lightweight tags are good enough.

 - display tags: `git tags`
 - display the tag annotations (if any): `git show <tagname>`
 - create an annotated tag: `git tag -a <tagname> -m 'message'`
 - create a lightweight tag: `git tag <tagname>`
-- push a tag or all tags to the remote repo: `git push origin <tagname>` or `git push origin --tags`
+- push a tag or all tags to the remote repo: `git push origin <tagname>` or `git push origin --tags` (for git 1.8.3 and later: `git push --follow-tags` pushes tags and commits simultaneously)
 - "check out" a tag (more like creating a branch at a tag): `git checkout -b <branch> <tagname>`

+### create a tag for every branch

+    git branch | while read remote; do git checkout "$remote"; git tag "$remote"; done

 ## stash